mrcgrtz/dotfiles/README.md

 # dotfiles

-My homegrown dotfiles repository which in the meantime is VERY much inspired by the work of [Mathias Bynens](http://mths.be/dotfiles) and Github’s [dotfiles page](http://dotfiles.github.com/).
-If you really want your own dotfiles repository, fork the one by Mathias.
+My homegrown dotfiles repository which in the meantime is VERY much inspired by the work of [Mathias Bynens](https://mths.be/dotfiles) and [Paul Irish](https://github.com/paulirish/dotfiles/).
+If you really want your own dotfiles repository, fork one of these.
+They have awesome setups!
-It’s awesome!

 ## Installation

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
 (I like to keep it in `~/Sites/dotfiles`, with `~/dotfiles` as a symlink.)
-The sync script will pull in the latest version and copy the files to your home folder.
+The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/dreamseer/dotfiles.git && cd dotfiles && source bootstrap.sh